ghb24/NECI_STABLE/docs/pages/01_user_doc/03_calculation_inputs.md

 -   **print-hdf5-rdms**<br>
     Output the density matrices in HDF5 format to a file called `fciqmc.rdms.<statenumber>.h5`.
 Currently only pure state RDMs are supported.
-This keyword needs to be used in conjungtion with `write-spin-free-rdm` for the 2RDM and `printonerdm` for the 1RDM respectively.
+This keyword needs to be used in conjunction with `write-spin-free-rdm` for the 2RDM and `printonerdm` for the 1RDM respectively.